tabreturn/tabreturn.github.io/_posts/2019-02-05-processing.py_in_ten_lessons--06-_tiny_blocks_of_colour.md

 ---
 &nbsp;
-In this tutorial we will look at a few cool image processing techniques.
+In this tutorial, we will look at a few cool image processing techniques.
 You are already familiar with the `image()` function, which you have used in combination with `loadImage()` to draw image files to the display window.
-GIF, JPG, and PNG files are all [*raster*](https://en.wikipedia.org/wiki/Raster_graphics) graphic formats -- that is, digital images comprised of a pixel grid.
-We will look at reading values off individual- as well as groups of pixels, and then manipulating them to create Photoshop-esque filters.
-To manage these arrays of pixel values, we'll rely on a number of the techniques you picked up in [lesson 05]({% post_url 2019-01-15-processing.py_in_ten_lessons--05-_art_of_the_state %}), particularly the combining of loops with lists.
+GIF, JPG, and PNG files are all [*raster*](https://en.wikipedia.org/wiki/Raster_graphics) graphics formats -- that is, digital images comprised of a pixel grid.
+We will look at reading values off individual- as well as groups of pixels and then manipulating them to create Photoshop-esque filters.
+To manage these arrays of pixel values, we'll rely on a number of the techniques that you picked up in [lesson 05]({% post_url 2019-01-15-processing.py_in_ten_lessons--05-_art_of_the_state %}), in particular, the combining of loops with lists.

-To begin, we will peek under the hood of some image file formats.
-This will provide useful insights into how the colour of each pixel is controlled.
+To begin, we will peek under the hood of some image file formats; this will provide useful insight into how the colours of individual pixels are controlled.

 ### Image Formats

-Each time you run your Processing sketch, a new display window is spawned.
-Like a GIF, JPG, or PNG image, the graphic in the display window is raster-based.
-Using the [`saveFrame()`](http://localhost:4000/code/processing/python/2018/08/10/processing.py_in_ten_lessons-04-_beta_eq_fps_gt_12.html#saving-frames) function one can save the frame in TIFF (`.tif`) format.
-If it's not a TIFF you desire, then provide a (file name) argument ending in `.gif`, `.jpg`, or `png`.
-TIFF, however, employs no compression, resulting larger files.
-Processing also supports Targa (.tga), but the lessons thus far have avoided making mention of it, in favour of focussing on the common web-browser-supported formats.
+Each time you run a sketch, Processing generates a new or updated display window.
+Like a GIF, JPG, or PNG image, the graphic presented in the display window is raster-based.
+Using the [`saveFrame()`](http://localhost:4000/code/processing/python/2018/08/10/processing.py_in_ten_lessons-04-_beta_eq_fps_gt_12.html#saving-frames) function one can capture the current frame in TIFF (`.tif`) format.
+Alternatively, a (filename) argument ending in `.gif`, `.jpg`, or `.png` produces a compressed image file.
+With TIFF, Processing employs no compression resulting in larger files. *TARGA* (.tga) is also an option, but these lessons avoid covering it in favour of focussing on the more common web-browser-supported formats.

 Below is a screenshot of a sketch.
 The code is not important.
-Instead, focus on what what the display window renders (a red and white striped pattern) and the file sizes of each version saved.
+Instead, focus on what the display window renders (a red and white striped pattern) and the file sizes of each version saved.

 <figure>
   <img src="{{ site.url }}/img/pitl06/image-formats-stripes-file-sizes.png" class="fullwidth" />